Quick Facts:Brain Abscess - MSD Manual Consumer Version

 Sometimes infections enter your brain when you have a bad head injury or brain surgery.

-People who have a problem with their immune system such HIV infection have an increased risk of brain abscess caused by toxoplasmosis or a fungus.
+People who have a problem with their immune system such as due to end-stage HIV infection have an increased risk of brain abscess caused by toxoplasmosis or a fungus.

 What are the symptoms of a brain abscess?